-Tiling a wall is a fairly tricky task, but with a little bit of practice and patience, it’s very doable.
+Fitting wall tiles in a bathroom or kitchen can be a fairly tricky task, but with a little bit of practice and patience, it’s very doable.
 This guide will show you how to get the job done successfully.

 Skill rating – difficult